openvinotoolkit/docker_ci/get-started.md

-# Geting Started with OpenVINO™ Toolkit Images
+# Getting Started with OpenVINO™ Toolkit Images

 You can easily get started by using the precompiled and published docker images.
 In order to start using them you need to meet the following prerequisites: